nithingowda06/beastlife-ai-automation/README.md

 A working prototype is built using **n8n**, showcasing real-time AI-powered workflow automation integrated with Google Sheets and dashboard analytics.

+This system demonstrates how AI can transform customer support from reactive operations to proactive, data-driven decision-making.

 ---

 ## 🎯 Objective